dotnet/docs/docs/core/compatibility/core-libraries/6.0/filestream-file-locks-unix.md

 ## Previous behavior

-On Unix, if you opened a file with <xref:System.IO.FileStream> with read permissions only, and then called <xref:System.IO.FileStream.Lock(System.Int64,System.Int64)?displayProperty=nameWithType> to lock a region of the file, the runtime attempted to lock the file with a write lock.
+On Unix, if you opened a file using a <xref:System.IO.FileStream> with read permissions only, and then called <xref:System.IO.FileStream.Lock(System.Int64,System.Int64)?displayProperty=nameWithType> to lock a region of the file, the runtime attempted to lock the file with a write lock.
 That resulted in an <xref:System.UnauthorizedAccessException> and the message "Access to the path is denied".

 ## New behavior

-Starting in .NET 6, if you open a file using <xref:System.IO.FileStream> with read permissions only on Unix, and then call <xref:System.IO.FileStream.Lock(System.Int64,System.Int64)?displayProperty=nameWithType> to lock a region of the file, the runtime locks the file with a read lock (also known as a *shared lock*).
+Starting in .NET 6, if you open a file using a <xref:System.IO.FileStream> with read permissions only on Unix, and then call <xref:System.IO.FileStream.Lock(System.Int64,System.Int64)?displayProperty=nameWithType> to lock a region of the file, the runtime locks the file with a read lock (also known as a *shared lock*).

 ## Version introduced